lorenzofavaro/prompt-clash-game/README.md

 In each round, players are given a specific theme and time limit.
 They must craft creative text prompts that generate images related to the theme.
 These AI-generated images are then evaluated by an admin, which selects the most creative and thematically appropriate submission as the winner.

+## Contributing
+We welcome contributions from the community!
+Whether you want to fix a bug, add a new feature, or improve documentation, your help is appreciated.
+Please check our [CONTRIBUTING.md](CONTRIBUTING.md) guide for future improvements listing, details on how to get started, coding standards, and the pull request process.

 ### Demo
 https://github.com/user-attachments/assets/bb0fdb37-63c0-4298-af06-1512433f46aa

+## Quick Start

+See [INSTALLATION.md](INSTALLATION.md) for detailed setup instructions.

 ## Game Mechanics